Ladvien/ladvien.github.io/_drafts/2018-04-29-arch-linux-deep-learning-gpu-environment.md

 ![](https://ladvien.com/images/cnchi.png)

 Select the `Install It`.
 The installer is fairly self explantory.
-However, if you run in to any issues, please feel free to ask me questions in the comments.
+But, if you run in to any issues, please feel free to ask me questions in the comments.
 I'm glad to help.

 Once the installer is complete you will be prompted to restart the computer.
 It's go time.

 ### 2. Install NVIDIA
-When you boot up the installed Antergos go ahead and open the terminal.
+When you boot up the installed Antergos open the terminal.

-We are going to start out with installing NVIDIA and tools.
+We will start with installing the base NVIDIA packages.
 As part of it, we are going to get the wrong version of CUDA.
-However, I found downloading the NVIDIA tools as whole packages and then replacing CUDA with an earlier version much installer then trying to pull everything together myself
+But, I found downloading the NVIDIA as whole packages and then replacing CUDA with an earlier version, much eaiser than trying to pull everything together myself.

 Ok, here we go.
 ```
 sudo pacman -S nvidia nvidia-utils cuda cdnn
 ```
 That might take awhile.

+...

 So, how you been?
-Oh crap, it's down.
+Oh crap, it's done.

 Ok, to initialize the changes reboot.
 ```